-The community Arts team works with artists, professionals, community leaders, local arts councils, museums and municipalities to promote and expand arts and culture in Utah through training, technical assistance, networking events and conferences.
+Community Programs works with local arts councils, community leaders, museums, artists, and municipalities to promote and expand Utah's cultural community through training, technical assistance, networking events, and conferences.

 Change Leader Program

 Change Leaders make up an active network of graduates from a three-day intensive professional development course.
 Participants receive instruction on assessing environments as well as the communication and facilitation skills necessary to implement change.
 Change Leaders share a commitment to creative community-building and lead quick turnaround projects called Random Acts of Art.

 Local Arts Agencies work to foster and support the arts in their communities.
 Whether they take the form of councils, boards, committees, government entities or nonprofit organizations, they are at the heart of community arts participation and play an important role in advocating, encouraging and developing arts and cultural awareness.
 They frequently interface with local government, acting as a critical resource for community-building and raising the quality of life.
 Some have formalized this status with a Designated Local Arts Agency Agreement with their municipality.

 See a list of Local Arts Agencies in Utah.